tarikaltuncu/tarikaltuncu.github.io/_pages/about.md

 Saw something charming in Finance, had an MSc in Finance from Sabanci University.
 Worked for companies at various sizes in telecommunication and media industries.
 Decided to stick it to Social Data Science.
-Got affiliated to @TRTWorld Digital's Audience Insights team.
+Got affiliated to TRT Network's Audience Insights team.
 Now studying hard to get a PhD degree from Imperial College London in Applied Mathematics field.
 Pushing hard to be "jack of all trades, master of data"